gabrielabarajas/testing-one/docs/06-tutorial elements/05-central-node/01-create-central-node.md

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-01-26/e2a7bf35-f289-45c0-ae05-abc7ce6f3580/ascreenshot.jpeg?tl_px=0,0&br_px=952,769&force_format=png&width=1120.0&wat=1&wat_opacity=1&wat_gravity=northwest&wat_url=https://colony-recorder.s3.amazonaws.com/images/watermarks/14B8A6_standard.png&wat_pad=106,369)

 6\.
-The programme will send a message at the top ( \* ) requestint to define a location.
+The programme will send a message at the top ( \* ) requesting to define a location.

 Click the desired location.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-01-26/ca717483-b860-4677-8192-ce385c990c02/user_cropped_screenshot.jpeg?tl_px=0,0&br_px=747,717&force_format=png&width=1120.0&wat=1&wat_opacity=1&wat_gravity=northwest&wat_url=https://colony-recorder.s3.amazonaws.com/images/watermarks/14B8A6_standard.png&wat_pad=562,589)

 7\.
-When creating an element, the basic fields are requested:
+When creating an element, the basic fields must be filled:

+\
-- **Location :** These are filled automatically indicating the coordinates of the selected location.
+**Location :** These are filled automatically indicating the coordinates of the selected location.\

-- **Id:** if you have a Counter assigned, this field will be filled automatically.
+**Id:** if you have a Counter assigned, this field will be filled automatically.\

-- **Description:** You must enter the description of the element.
+**Description:** You must enter the description of the element.\

-- **Layer:** you must assign the element to one or several layers.
+**Layer:** you must assign the element to one or several layers.
 If no assigned to any layer, it will be placed into "**Default**" layer.

-For this example the "**id**" field was automatically filled and for the "**Description**" it was typed "**central-node-valls-25"**.
+For this example the "**id**" field was automatically filled and for the description it was typed "**central-node-valls-25"**.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-01-28/0b4fc0ca-dc7f-40fc-8886-50ad32dd7d23/user_cropped_screenshot.jpeg?tl_px=0,0&br_px=825,461&force_format=png&width=826&wat_scale=73&wat=1&wat_opacity=1&wat_gravity=northwest&wat_url=https://colony-recorder.s3.amazonaws.com/images/watermarks/14B8A6_standard.png&wat_pad=110,192)